-- (9) For so long as Notes may be issued pursuant to this Offering Circular, the following documents will be available, during usual business hours on any weekday (Saturdays and public holidays excepted), for inspection at the registered office of the Issuer: - the English Law Trust Deed (which includes the form of (a) the Global Notes governed under English law, (b) the definitive Bearer Notes governed under English law and (c) the Certificates, the Coupons, the Receipts and the Talons relating to Notes governed under English law); - (ii) the Singapore Law Trust Deed (which includes the form of (a) the Global Notes governed under Singapore law, (b) the definitive Bearer Notes governed under Singapore law and (c) the Certificates, the Coupons, the Receipts and the Talons relating to Notes governed under Singapore law); - (iii) the Agency Agreement; - (iv) the Constitution of the Issuer and the Guarantor; - (v) the latest published annual report and audited accounts of the Guarantor and the Singtel Group; - (vi) each Pricing Supplement (save that the relevant Pricing Supplement relating to a Note which is neither admitted to trading on a regulated market within the European Economic Area nor offered in the European Economic Area in circumstances where a prospectus is required to be published under the Prospectus Directive will only be available for inspection by a holder of such Note and such holder must produce evidence satisfactory to the Issuer and the Issuing and Paying Agent as to its holding of Notes and identity); - (vii) a copy of this Offering Circular together with any supplement to this Offering Circular or further Offering Circular; and - (viii) all reports, letters and other documents, balance sheets, valuations and statements by any expert any part of which is extracted or referred to in this Offering Circular. - (10) Copies of the latest annual report and consolidated accounts of the Guarantor and the latest interim consolidated accounts of the Guarantor may be obtained, and copies of the English Law Trust Deed, the Singapore Law Trust Deed and the Agency Agreement will be available for inspection, at the specified offices of each of the Paying Agents during normal business hours, so long as any of the Notes is outstanding. - (11) Deloitte & Touche LLP of 6 Shenton Way, #33-00 OUE Downtown 2, Singapore 068809 has audited, and rendered unqualified audit reports on, the accounts of the Guarantor and the Singtel Group for the three years ended 31 March 2018.
-Deloitte & Touche LLP has retired as the auditor for the Guarantor and the Singtel Group at the conclusion of the AGM of the Guarantor on 24 July 2018 (the "2018 AGM"), and KPMG LLP has been appointed in its place.
+- (9) For so long as Notes may be issued pursuant to this Offering Circular, the following documents will be available, during usual business hours on any weekday (Saturdays and public holidays excepted), for inspection at the registered office of the Issuer: - the English Law Trust Deed (which includes the form of (a) the Global Notes governed under English law, (b) the definitive Bearer Notes governed under English law and (c) the Certificates, the Coupons, the Receipts and the Talons relating to Notes governed under English law); - (ii) the Singapore Law Trust Deed (which includes the form of (a) the Global Notes governed under Singapore law, (b) the definitive Bearer Notes governed under Singapore law and (c) the Certificates, the Coupons, the Receipts and the Talons relating to Notes governed under Singapore law); - (iii) the Agency Agreement; - (iv) the Constitution of each of the Issuer and the Guarantor; - (v) the latest published annual report and audited accounts of the Guarantor and the Singtel Group; - (vi) each Pricing Supplement (save that the relevant Pricing Supplement relating to a Note which is neither admitted to trading on a regulated market within the European Economic Area nor offered in the European Economic Area in circumstances where a prospectus is required to be published under the Prospectus Regulation will only be available for inspection by a holder of such Note and such holder must produce evidence satisfactory to the Issuer and the Issuing and Paying Agent as to its holding of Notes and identity); - (vii) a copy of this Offering Circular together with any supplement to this Offering Circular or further Offering Circular; and - (viii) all reports, letters and other documents, balance sheets, valuations and statements by any expert any part of which is extracted or referred to in this Offering Circular. - (10) Copies of the latest annual report and consolidated accounts of the Guarantor and the latest interim consolidated accounts of the Guarantor may be obtained, and copies of the English Law Trust Deed, the Singapore Law Trust Deed and the Agency Agreement will be available for inspection, at the specified offices of each of the Paying Agents during normal business hours, so long as any of the Notes is outstanding.